LCTT/TranslateProject/sources/Linus Torvalds Talks Linux Development at LinuxCon.md

 ###Hardware Innovation's Future

 Yet Torvalds considered that hardware innovation might at some point slow down.
-He said he's interested in seeing how the industry will react when Moore's Law no longer works.
+He said he's interested in seeing how the industry will react when [Moore's Law][1] no longer works.
 In his view, it's just a matter of physics with how far silicon innovation can go.

 "The reason why Linux runs well on cell phones is because cell phones grew up, and they are thousands of times more powerful than the original machine I used to build Linux," Torvalds said.
 "People like to pay lip service to Moore's Law, but in 10 years it will be really tough."